swch/strivve-docs-nextjs/src/pages/guides/introduction/index.md

 Strivve’s CardSavr Service is a Software As A Service (SaaS) which securely places payment cards on merchant sites on behalf of Card Issuers and their cardholders.
-It uses Remote Process Automation (RPA) to perform these push-provisioning operations.
+It uses Rebotic Process Automation (RPA) to perform these push-provisioning operations.
 CardSavr is PCI-DSS compliant.

 # Development Processes